RaviHamidov/Algorithms/ReadMe.md

     - Type a function called flat2D.
 The function must take one two-dimensional array i as a parameter and return a new one-dimensional array
+- Union
+    - Type a function called union.
+The function should take two arrays i as a parameter and must return their combination as a new array
+- Reverse
+    - Type a function called reverse.
+The function must take an array i as a parameter and must return its inverse as a new array